MockBukkit/MockBukkit/CONTRIBUTING.md

 If for whatever reason your IDE does not follow our style, please, do **not** commit changes that unnecessarily modify code.

+## :books: Writing documentation

+When overriding Bukkit methods there's no need to write your own JavaDocs.
+However, any methods or classes that are specific to MockBukkit should have JavaDocs written for them.

 ## :pencil2: Writing unit tests

 All code you write should have unit tests to accompany it.